genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 ### Cron rules (static events)​

-Let's create a cron rule that triggesr a batch job to run once every minute.
+Let's create a cron rule that triggers a batch job to run once every minute.

 The batch job will generate a position report as a csv for each counterparty.
 This will be stored in **runtime/position-minute-report**.
 The file name of each report written will have the form COUNTERPARTY_ID-DATE.csv.